sct/overseerr/docs/extending-overseerr/reverse-proxy-examples.md

 # Reverse Proxy Examples

 {% hint style="warning" %}
 Base URLs cannot be configured in Overseerr.
-With this limitation, only subdomain configurations are supported.Base URLs cannot be configured in Overseerr.
 With this limitation, only subdomain configurations are supported.
 {% endhint %}

 ## LE/SWAG